West Side Story (1961, Robert Wise & Jerome Robbins)

 The Academy had an unfortunate tendency, when it acknowledged the existence of Hollywood musicals, to annually reward those that exemplified the worst, the laziest of the genre; An American in Paris was among the lesser offenders, but My Fair Lady, Gigi, and Oliver! all belong in the bottom tier of major American (and/or British) studio productions — so it’s a relief that a film as intelligent and emotionally immediate as West Side Story would take the Oscar in 1961.
 There’s a certain purity to the film, helped along by the wide-eyed central performances of Natalie Wood and Richard Beymer, who are both luminous in their naivete, and whose determination to be together indeed, simple as it is, captures something integral about being, in Dion’s phrase, a “teenager in love.”
 West Side Story belongs in a loose grouping with Rebel Without a Cause and Moonrise Kingdom, as well as the Phil Spector records that were about to burst into the marketplace, as models of adult compassion toward the human whims of young people.
 Think of what great art we could make if we took adolescent emotions seriously more often rather than mocking them.

-All that said, the best reason to see this film is admittedly a bit superficial, though only if you consider visual art itself necessarily superficial — though handled by the generally innocuous Robert Wise, the movie’s a feast to look at, a worthy expansion of its gorgeous Saul Bass-designed poster, and even more gorgeous Saul Bass-designed end credits sequence, one of the best in film history.
-The camera whips and charges frantically around the city, the sets endlessly evocative, the alleyways a perfect fusion of naturalism and artifice, and all of it creates a vivid world of platforms and dead ends and mazelike wire fences in which to leap and play, to dance and fight.
-All of West Side Story is meant to be a spectacle, to take the breath away, but because its spectacle is based primarily on physicality and aesthetics rather than sheer size, its formal audacity — down to its surreal visual evocations of first kiss and first touch, of love at first sight even — translates beautifully to smaller screen, which leads me to believe it’s more substantitive as a film than something like Lawrence of Arabia, the bravura intensity of which is tied inexorably to the inherent hugeness of a 70mm print.
+All that said, the best reason to see this film is admittedly a bit superficial, albeit only if you consider visual art itself necessarily superficial; though handled by the generally innocuous Robert Wise, the movie’s a feast to look at, a worthy expansion of its gorgeous Saul Bass-designed poster and even more gorgeous Saul Bass-designed end credits sequence, one of the best in film history.
+The camera whips and charges frantically around the city, the sets endlessly evocative, the alleyways a perfect fusion of naturalism and artifice, and all of it creates a vivid world of platforms and dead ends and maze-like wire fences in which to leap and play, to dance and fight.
+All of West Side Story is meant to be a spectacle, to take the breath away, but because its spectacle is based primarily on physicality and aesthetics rather than sheer size, its formal audacity — down to its surreal visual evocations of first kiss and first touch, of love at first sight even — translates beautifully to the smaller screen, which leads me to believe it’s more substantive as a narrative than something like Lawrence of Arabia, the bravura intensity of which is tied inexorably to the inherent hugeness of a 70mm print.

 This, then, would be the place to state that Jerome Robbins’ choreography, particularly of the male gangs throughout the picture, is consistently stunning, witty, and frighteningly suggestive.
 He handles these groups of people so beautifully you feel you could believe anything he tried to tell you with these young bodies as his force, his communication.
 Not even the music and lyrics by Leonard Bernstein and Stephen Sondheim respectively, which are certainly fine, even great in the case of something like “I Feel Pretty” or “Maria,” can stand up to the beauty of Robbins’ accomplishments here… or at least, that’s true to a point.
 Somewhere in the middle of the film is the “America” number, a seven-minute masterpiece of everything, one of the most triumphant moments in cinema.
 The song and words are abrasive, insistent, powerful, brilliant; the dancing, the movement, the singing are magnificent, enthused, full of anger and joy and seemingly every extreme of human emotion and experience.
 It’s almost as if everything else in the film exists to provide a place for “America” to happen.
 It’d be worth it even if the rest of the film weren’t a fine experience, which it is.